ska-telescope/ska-mid-dish-qualification/docs/src/api/sculib.rst

 .. code-block:: python

     from ska_mid_disq import SCU_from_config
-    scu = SCU_from_config("cetc54_simulator", authority_name="LMC")
+    scu = SCU_from_config("CETC54 simulator", authority_name="LMC")
     # Do things with the scu instance..
     scu.disconnect_and_cleanup()

-All nodes from and including the PLC_PRG node are stored in the nodes dictionary:
+All nodes under the *Server* tree, including the *PLC_PRG* tree, are stored in the :attr:`~ska_mid_disq.SteeringControlUnit.nodes` dictionary.
-:attr:`~ska_mid_disq.SteeringControlUnit.nodes`.
 The keys are the full node names, the values are the Node objects.
 The full names of all nodes can be retrieved with:

 .. code-block:: python